OXID-eSales/module-template/README.md

 The module template contains examples for the most common use cases (see below) like OXID suggests it could be implemented.

-This module also comes with all the quality tools OXID recommends to be used.
+This module also comes with all the quality tools OXID recommends to use.

 ## Branch compatibility